zeratax/toomanytags/README.md

 Go to https://openuserjs.org/scripts/ZerataX/toomanytags and click __install__
 ## Known Bugs
 1. buttons look ugly
-2. non-h will be typed into the category tag and not the tag input field
+2. non-h will be typed into the category tag and not the tag input field (on tsumino that is)
 3. wrong urls will not give a visible error outside of the console log